msaswata15/AI_VIRTUAL_DEVELOPMENT_POD/README.md

 - **Definitive, Sure-Shot Responses:**
   All agents generate responses that are clear, complete, and free of placeholders or uncertainty.
 - **Integrated Environment:**
-  All configurations are managed via environment variables, ensuring seamless integration and deployment.
+  All configurations are managed via environment variables, ensuring seamless integration and deployment

 ## Folder Structure